Job Openings

 Additional Responsibilities

 This document is not intended to be an exhaustive list of responsibilities.
-In addition to the responsibilities listed above, additional tasks may be assigned by the Controller or HR Director.
+In addition to the responsibilities listed above, the Program Manager will be responsible for any additional tasks that are assigned by the Training Director.

-⦁ Paid Vacation Time – 3 weeks per year, accrued hourly based on hours worked at 0.0580 hours per hour worked, 120-hour maximum annual carryover.
+Paid Vacation Time – 3 weeks per year, accrued at 4.615hrs per biweekly pay period, 120-hour maximum annual carryover.

-⦁ Medical, Dental, Vision, Life, AD&D, WA Short Term Disability, Long Term Disability, and Workers' compensation; employee premiums covered by the employer at 100% for employee.
+Medical, Dental, Vision, Life, AD&D, and Long-Term Disability; employee premiums covered by employer at 100% for employees.